mahmoudfaleh/HPCS/README.md

 ## Update

-  Copy Row B12 Till H12 To The Same Position In The Updated Version Of The Spread Sheet
+  Copy Row B12 Till H12 To The Same Position On The Updated Version Of The Spread Sheet

-  Copy Row B13 Till H13 To The Same Position In The Updated Version Of The Spread Sheet
+  Copy Row B13 Till H13 To The Same Position On The Updated Version Of The Spread Sheet